Anzisha Prize Very Young Entrepreneur Education & Acceleration Summit

 Channel Africa: Live radio broadcast

-As our work continues to grow across the continent, in 2020 we will host the Anzisha Prize Very Young Entrepreneur Education & Acceleration Summit in Ghana.
+As our work continues to grow across the continent, in 2020 we will host the Anzisha Prize Very Young Entrepreneur Education & Acceleration Summit in 5 African cities.
 Sign up for the newsletter to stay updated.